 They are confident and assertive so that they can properly confront suspects and question their behaviour.

-Successful Loss Prevention Officers have good judgement about how to approach different people and safely retrieve the stolen merchandise while dissuading them from future thefts.
+Successful Loss Prevention Officers have good judgment about how to approach different people and safely retrieve the stolen merchandise while dissuading them from future thefts.

 Good Loss Prevention Officers are also discreet and subtle when patrolling the aisles to reduce suspicion from thieves and protect company assets without making true customers uncomfortable.

-Differences Between Security Guard And Loss Prevention Officer
+Differences Between Security Guard And Loss Prevention Officers

 A Loss Prevention Officer is a type of Security Guard and must be licensed by the province they work in as a security guard.